Marketing your book

 - Amazon – our close business relationship with Amazon provides a valuable, direct route to market for Palgrave authors and ensures that almost all books can be made available via the Amazon Kindle.

-- New eBook reading devices – Palgrave eBooks can be accessed and read on a number of eReaders and platforms including Sony Reader™, Apple iPad® and Barnes and Noble’s Nook® platform to name but a few.
+- eBook reading devices – Palgrave eBooks can be accessed and read on a number of eReaders and platforms including Sony Reader™, Apple iPad® and Barnes and Noble’s Nook® platform to name but a few.

 The Author Affiliate Program

-If your book is available from the Palgrave Shop, join the affiliate program and earn a commission.
+Join the affiliate program and earn a commission.
 Read more here.

 I’d quite like a book launch – is this possible?